mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

     memory_trees.push(caps);
 }
 ```

-Which together with hash from the setup columns is generated to create initial seeds:
+Together with the setup columns’ hash, these are used to generate initial seeds:

 ```rust
 let memory_challenges_seed = fs_transform_for_memory_and_delegation_arguments(